 Flight from Phuket to Koh Tao

 Although the majority of tourists will take a bus and ferry from Phuket to Koh Tao, we wanted to briefly touch on this other option.
 As mentioned above, you would fly from Phuket to Koh Samui and then catch a ferry to Koh Tao.
-The problem with this route is that there’s only one ferry a day from Koh Samui, departing at 11:30 in the morning so you may have trouble catching a flight that gets you there in time.
-The ferry itself takes over 3 hours, while the flight is about an hour.
+The problem with this route is that there’s only one flight a day to Koh Samui, departing at 9:30 in the morning, so options are limited.
+The ferry part takes between 2 and 5 hours depending on ferry company, while the flight is about an hour.
 Traveling this way from Phuket to Koh Tao could be a good idea if you wanted to spend a little time on Koh Samui anyway, as you can break up your journey, but otherwise, we wouldn’t recommend it.

 From Phuket to Koh Tao by Ferry